-Approach cautiously at a slow rate of speed.

-Look for pedestrians, traffic, or other objects before, during, and after coming to a stop.

-Continuously check all mirrors.

-If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law.

-Turn on right turn signal indicator about 100-300 feet or approximately 3-5 seconds before pulling over.

-Continuously check mirrors to monitor the danger zones for students, traffic, and other objects.

-Move as far as possible to the right on the traveled portion of the roadway.
+- Approach cautiously at a slow rate of speed. - Look for pedestrians, traffic, or other objects before, during, and after coming to a stop. - Continuously check all mirrors. - If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law. - Turn on right turn signal indicator about 100-300 feet or approximately 3-5 seconds before pulling over. - Continuously check mirrors to monitor the danger zones for students, traffic, and other objects. - Move as far as possible to the right on the traveled portion of the roadway.

+When stopping you should:
-Bring school bus to a full stop with the front bumper at least 10 feet away from students at the designated stop.
-This forces the students to walk to the bus so you have a better view of their movements.

-Place transmission in Park, or if there is no Park shift point, in Neutral and set the parking brake at each stop.

-Open service door, if possible, enough to activate alternating red lights when traffic is a safe distance from the school bus.

-Make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.
+- Bring school bus to a full stop with the front bumper at least 10 feet away from students at the designated stop.
+This forces the students to walk to the bus so you have a better view of their movements. - Place transmission in Park, or if there is no Park shift point, in Neutral and set the parking brake at each stop. - Activate alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended. - Make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.